alexhagen/jdc/README.md

 <div class="text_cell_render border-box-sizing rendered_html">

-Then, we want to add afunction to that class:
+Then, we want to add a function to that class:

 </div>